-Resource Type Description Resource Annual Cost Estimate Reason for request Impact of not funding Classified 1.
-Technical Specialist I \$ 127,682.32 support needs are growing at an average rate of 16.47% per year, which is reflected on ticket demand.
-At this rate, the forecast ticket demand for FY 25- 26 is of 6,563 tickets, which represents an increase of more than double at 111.03% since FY 20-21.
-ITS needs an additonal Technical Specialist to support this increased demand. the District Satisfaction Survey will be further affected and the quality of support services provided by ITS will diminish.
-At SAC, the support demands driven by enrollment growth out of CEC, dual enrollment, and planned expansion of the Academies Classified 2.
-Applications Specialist IV \$ 208,939.57 CRM functionality, while SCC is implemening Ellucian CRM products that cover additional standard CRM functionality.
+Resource Type Description Resource Annual Cost Estimate Reason for request Impact of not funding EAC and SCC have chosen different CBM products which ITS is tacked with TS will face cignificant challenges in macting the CBM support Classified 2.
+Applications Specialist IV \$ 208,939.57 SAC and SCC have chosen different CRM products, which ITS is tasked with supporting.
+SAC is currently using Starfish, which represents part of standard CRM functionality, while SCC is implemening Ellucian CRM products that cover additional standard CRM functionality.
 SAC is now looking to add additional CRM functionality, to achieve a fuller CRM capability, which will result in additional demand for technology support.
 Currently, ITS allocates 33.47% of a full-time employee (FTE) to support Starfish at SAC alone.
 ITS anticipates needing 53.55% of an FTE to support SCC's Ellucian products.
-Adding additional CRM functionality at SAC would require from 33.47% to 66.94% of an FTE, bringing our support requirements ITS will face significant challenges in meeting the CRM support demands of both SAC and SCC.
+Adding additional CRM functionality at SAC would require from 33.47% to 66.94% of an FTE, bringing our support requirements anywhere from 120.50% to 153.97% of an FTE for both colleges.
+This exceeds the capacity of a single employee.
+To ensure effective CRM support across both campuses and maintain service quality, ITS requests funding for at least one additional team member for our Enterprise Applications team.
+This additional resource will allow us to adequately meet both colleges' CRM needs as they seek to enhance their student engagement and support capabilities.
+ITS will face significant challenges in meeting the CRM support demands of both SAC and SCC.
 The addition of further differing CRM functionality at both colleges will add substantial support requirements, which our current team cannot absorb.
 Without additional resources, response times for support requests are likely to increase, leading to delays in resolving issues and potentially disrupting both colleges' efforts to improve student engagement and support.
 Further, insufficient support could result in gaps in CRM functionality, impacting the effectiveness of CRM tools for faculty, staff, and students.
 This may lead to decreased adoption of CRM systems and hinder the colleges' ability to enhance communication, student tracking, and engagement processes.
-Classified 3.
-Helpdesk Analyst \$ 127,682.32 directed to the ITS Helpdesk.
-This limits the availability of support for faculty and staff after hours.
-Technical resources from the colleges have been used to offset this need, but this invariably creates a resource issue at the colleges.
-ITS requests an additonal Helpdesk Analyst to be able to properly address Helpdesk support. resource constraint at the colleges and further affects response times.
-Manager 4.
-ITS Technical Supervisor \$ 98,182.16 The Lead Media Specialist at SAC had been acting in a supervisory/project management capacity for the Media Services team.
-The person in this role retired in December 2023.
-Supervisory responsibilities have fallen under the SAC ITS Director, as a result.
-The SAC ITS Director now has direct supervisory responsibilities for 15 classified team members, which impacts his capability to be available to the team.
-Given the flat structure of the team, this also prevents career ladders of growth for Classified team members and leads to inefficiencies that impact ITS' response time.
-Classified team members will continue to have limited access to their direct supervisor, the team will continue to lack growth career paths and be affected by inefficiencies that impact ITS' response time.